garrandall/popular-music-data/tracks/born-to-roll-masta-ace-incorporated.md

 Nigga i'll arrest ya if ya holdin up trafffic
 I'll be damned if I listen, so cops save your breath and Write another ticket if ya have any left and
-I'm breakin ear drums while i'm breakin the law
+I'm breakin ear drums while I'm breakin the law
 I'm disturbin all the peace cause sister souljah said war So catch me if ya can, if ya can here's a donut
-Cause once ya drive away, yo i'm gonna go nut
+Cause once ya drive away, yo I'm gonna go nut
 And turn it up to where it was before nice try
 But ya can't stop the power of the bass in ya eye
 I wonder if I blasted a little elvis presley